 When it comes to perfecting sleep, we can’t only look at how much you get each night.

 That’s because quality is equally as important as quantity.
-We’ve all had nights where we’ve slept 9+ hours and still woke up feeling exhausted (this is especially true if you had a fair bit of alcohol the night before, a topic we’ll discuss in a bit).
+We’ve all had nights where we’ve slept 9 plus hours and still woke up feeling exhausted.
+This is especially true if you had a fair bit of alcohol the night before, a topic we’ll discuss in a bit.

 Quality of sleep is best determined by looking at the amount of time spent in deep sleep and REM.

 Each night when you tucker off to dreamland, you start off by passing through stages of light sleep.
-As you continue to slumber, you eventually shift into the more important “deep sleep” stage, and then end your sleep cycle by hitting a phase of Rapid Eye Movement (REM) before shifting back into light sleep and repeating the process (usually 4-6 times per night).
+As you continue to slumber, you eventually shift into the more important “deep sleep” stage, and then end your sleep cycle by hitting a phase of rapid eye movement (REM) before shifting back into light sleep and repeating the process (usually four to six times per night).

 REM, on the other hand, helps with adaptations in your brain.
 It’s believed that this is where memory consolidation occurs, and it’s the phase that the majority of your dreaming takes place.

 So obviously if quality is linked to the amount of deep sleep and REM you get, you want to maximize the amount of time you spend in each stage.

 Note: When the quantity of your sleep drops, your body tries to make up for it by increasing the percentage on time spent in REM sleep.
 That’s the reason why the Uberman sleep schedule — six 20-minute naps during a 24-hour period — is able to work.
 Your body adapts to spend most of each 20-minute nap in REM sleep in order to provide enough REM for your brain to continue functioning.
 Unfortunately, it does this at the cost of reduced deep sleep time, which is why this schedule wrecks havoc on your hormones and physical recovery.

 5 Tips for Rapidly Improving Sleep Quality